spectrocloud/librarium/docs/docs-content/clusters/cluster-management/taints.md

 ## Prerequisites

-- A [Spectro Cloud](https://console.spectrocloud.com) account with the permissions to create cluster profiles and manage clusters.
+- A [Palette](https://console.spectrocloud.com) account with the permissions to create cluster profiles and manage clusters.
 Refer to the [Roles and Permissions](../../user-management/palette-rbac/project-scope-roles-permissions.md) guide for more information.
 - [kubectl](https://kubernetes.io/docs/reference/kubectl/) or [K9s](https://k9scli.io/) installed locally.